kjx98/embark/site/source/docs/migrating_from_3.x.md

 The blockchain configuration changed a lot, but in a good way, as it's **way** simpler now.
 Hopefully, with all those changes, you'll have an easier time understanding how the different configurations work.

 1. Defaults everywhere!
-    - Most of the configs you were used to have in Embark 4 are now put as defaults in Embark
+    - Most of the configs you were used to seeing in Embark 4 are simply defaults in Embark 5
         - That means you don't have to specify them
         - You can find the basic configurations [here](/docs/blockchain_configuration.html#Common-Parameters)
         - If you want to modify some of the advanced parameters, you always can.
 Just put them in the `clientConfig` object.
 You can see all the options [here](/docs/blockchain_configuration.html#Advanced-parameters)